mritunjayupadhyay/udemy-like-rating/README.md

-# React + TypeScript + Vite
+# Udemy like review form

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This is just small project containing a component for review form.

 Currently, two official plugins are available: